Metropolitan Atlanta Rapid Transit Authority: Subway/metro

-MARTA's rapid transit system has 47.6 mi of route and 38 rail stations located on four lines: the Red Line (prior to October 2009, known as the North-South Line), Gold Line (former Northeast-South Line), Blue Line (former East-West Line), and Green Line (former Proctor Creek Line).
+MARTA's rapid transit system has 47.6 mi of route and 38 rail stations located on four lines: the Red Line (known as the North-South Line prior to October 2009), Gold Line (former Northeast-South Line), Blue Line (former East-West Line), and Green Line (former Proctor Creek Line).
 The tracks for this system are a combination of elevated, ground-level, and subway tracks.

-The deepest Subway station in the MARTA system is the Peachtree Center station, which is located in a hard-rock tunnel, 120 ft beneath the city, where the highest hills in Atlanta are 1100 ft above sea level.
+The deepest station in the MARTA system is the Peachtree Center station, which is located in a hard-rock tunnel, 120 ft beneath the city, where the highest hills in Atlanta are 1100 ft above sea level.
 No tunnel lining was installed in this station, or the adjacent tunnels.
 The architects and civil engineers decided to leave these with their rugged gneiss rock walls.
 The highest station in the MARTA system is the King Memorial station.
 It rises 90 feet over a former CSX rail yard.

-MARTA switched to a color-based identification system in October 2009.
-Formerly, the lines were named based upon their terminal stations, namely: Airport, Doraville, North Springs, H. E. Holmes, Bankhead, King Memorial, Candler Park, Indian Creek; or by their compass direction.
-During the transition between the two naming systems, all stations on the Red and Gold lines used their original orange signs, and all stations on the Blue and Green lines used their original blue signs.

-All rapid transit lines have an ultimate nexus at the Five Points station, located in downtown Atlanta.
+All rapid transit lines have an ultimate nexus at Five Points station, located in downtown Atlanta.
 MARTA trains are operated using the Automatic Train Control system, with one human operator per train to make announcements, operate doors, and to operate the trains manually in case of a control system malfunction or an emergency.
 Many of the suburban stations have free daily and paid long-term parking in park and ride lots.
-These stations also have designated Park and Ride passenger drop-off areas close to the stations' entrances.